tensorfactory/PiFaceCam/README.md

 **[4] stereo_max_delta_bbox_w_percent/ stereo_max_delta_bbox_h_percent:** In stereo cameras setting the size of face will varies as the person move towards the left or right camera.
 We can limit the acceptable difference for facial recognition.<br/>
 **[5] stereo_min_delta_face_angle/ stereo_min_delta_face_angle:**
 ![Stereo cameras layout](https://github.com/tensorfactory/PiFaceCam/blob/master/images/stereo_cameras_layout.JPG)
-To defense against attack using photo, you can use stereo cameras setup.
+To defense against attack using photo, we can use stereo cameras setup.
 It works by detecting the face angles from the left and right camera, -α & β.
 The difference of these angles (β – (-α) = β + α) should be about the same as the angle between the left and right camera.
 For this example, the left and right cameras were placed 40˚ apart, β – (-α) will be close to 40˚.
 However, if a photo (instead of a 3D face) was placed in front of both cameras, both cameras will measure the same face angle and β – (-α) will be close to 0˚.
 We can set a minimum and maximum acceptable face angle (β + α).
 Both values should be between 0˚ and 100˚.<br/>
 **[6] in_verification_server_mode/ verification_server_port_no/ verification_server_token:** In verification mode, we need to provide the port number for the server and if a verification token is also provides, it will be used by the client during request for validation.
 Once setup, the raspberry pi will act as a verification server.
 Any client can send to it a reference image for verification.
 The verification server will return if the person currently in front of the camera matches the person in the reference image. <br/>